ElderFausto/To-Do-List/README.md

 ## Features 🎫
 1. Add, edit, and delete tasks
 2. Mark tasks as completed
-3. Filter tasks by status (completed or not)
-4. Search tasks by title or description
-5. Pagination of tasks

 ## Used Technologies 🛠️
 - NodeJs